 Codependency and Addiction

-Codependence, as it pertains to addiction, commonly refers to a specific type of dysfunctional relationship in which a family member (or multiple members of the family unit) enables the active addiction.1 While codependency is not a distinct diagnosable mental health condition in the most recent Diagnostic and Statistical Manual of Mental Disorders (the DSM-5), its potential inclusion as a personality disorder was once proposed.2 Despite this, the concept of codependence continues to be used by many in the treatment community to describe an unhealthy relationship pattern, and codependency continues to be a commonly referenced concept (for example, by those active in Alcoholics Anonymous, outpatient services and other 12-step programs ).
+Codependence, as it pertains to addiction, commonly refers to a specific type of dysfunctional relationship in which a family member (or multiple members of the family unit) enables the active addiction.1 While codependency is not a distinct diagnosable mental health condition in the most recent Diagnostic and Statistical Manual of Mental Disorders (the DSM-5), its potential inclusion as a personality disorder was once proposed.2 Despite this, the concept of codependence continues to be used by many in the treatment community to describe an unhealthy relationship pattern, and codependency continues to be a commonly referenced concept (for example, by those active in Alcoholics Anonymous, outpatient rehab and other 12-step programs ).

 The American Society for Addiction Medicine describes codependence as a family member’s harmful over-involvement with the addiction process.1 In some cases, this might entail a tendency toward over-concern with the wellbeing of others to the detriment of oneself—physically, emotionally, or spiritually.4 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), people who exhibit codependent patterns of behavior may be controlling of those they feel are incapable of taking care of themselves, have low self-esteem, and tend to deny their own feelings.
 They may also remain loyal to those who do little to earn such loyalty, be oversensitive to disruptions in the family, and compromise their own values to avoid anger and rejection.3